Trapping and commutative Boolean networks: Introduction

 Section \ref{section:Marseille_networks} is devoted to bijective commutative networks, which we refer to as \textbf{Marseille networks}\footnote{The terms Marseille and Lille networks come from two facts: (1) Marseille and Lille were the two first locations of the WAN series of workshops; (2) bijective commutative networks were first discussed in Marseille by the authors in \cite{BGT20}, while idempotent commutative networks were first exposed at the WAN workshop in Lille.}.
 We make three main contributions with regards to Marseille networks. \begin{itemize} \item Firstly, we give four alternate definitions of Marseille networks, including those in Table \ref{table:characterisation}, in Theorem \ref{theorem:Marseille_definitions}.

-\item Secondly, we study the properties of networks with symmetric trapping / general asynchronous / asynchronous graphs and relate them to involutive networks in Theorem \ref{theorem:graphs_symmetric}.
+\item Secondly, we study the properties of networks with symmetric asynchronous / general asynchronous / trapping graphs and relate them to involutive networks in Theorem \ref{theorem:graphs_symmetric}.
 In particular, the following are equivalent for a network: it is Marseille; it is globally involutive (i.e. $f^{(S,S)} = \id$ for all $S \subseteq [n]$); its general asynchronous graph is symmetric.

 \item Thirdly, we characterise Marseille networks as particular trapping or commutative networks in Theorem \ref{theorem:Marseille_classification}.
-In particular,all locally bijective (i.e. $f^{(i)}$ is a bijection for all $i \in [n]$) trapping networks are Marseille. \end{itemize}
+In particular, all locally bijective (i.e. $f^{(i)}$ is a bijection for all $i \in [n]$) trapping networks are Marseille. \end{itemize}

 Section \ref{section:Lille} is devoted to idempotent commutative networks, which we refer to as \textbf{Lille networks}.
 We make four main contributions with regards to Lille networks. \begin{itemize} \item Firstly, we give four alternate definitions of Lille networks, including those in Table \ref{table:characterisation}, in Theorem \ref{theorem:Lille_definitions}.